xiaoylu/leetcode_category/SegmentTree/Readme.md

 But one note is that this code does NOT support binary search like classical segment trees (require extra codes).
 If you need binary search, then a better choice is to construct tree nodes!

 Segment Tree also supports range operations (add value to all the elements in a range).
-But if it's assignment, you need to implement the lazy propagation, otherwise the time complexity is not `O(log n)` anymore.
-As long as you can stop at some range which is completed covered by the query range, every level of the tree has only two ative nodes for recursion.
+But we shouldn't update all the nodes in this interval, just the maximal ones, then pass it to children when we need.
+This trick is called Lazy Propagation.
+We go from root to leaves, when one interval is completed covered by the query range, we can stop there and save the updates at the maximal ones.
+In this way, every level of the tree has only two active nodes for recursion.
 The time complexity for range operation is `O(log n)`.

-See how to construct tree dynamically <https://leetcode.com/problems/my-calendar-iii/discuss/109568/Java-Solution-O(n-log(len))-beats-100-Segment-Tree>
+See how to construct tree dynamically: [Java](https://leetcode.com/problems/my-calendar-iii/discuss/109568/Java-Solution-O(n-log(len))-beats-100-Segment-Tree), [C++ (DarthPrince)](http://codeforces.com/blog/entry/15729)

 **LC732.
 My Calendar III**
 Return an integer K representing the largest integer such that there exists a K-booking in the calendar.
 (There are K books overlapping at the same period.)